Thursday, January 7, 2016

 “Riches and honor are with me, enduring wealth and prosperity.”

-Proverbs chapter twenty-four, verse four, says:
+In Proverbs chapter twenty-four, verse four, we learn:

 “By knowledge the rooms are filled with all precious and pleasant riches.”

-As for the law, and having knowledge of the Ten Commandments and understanding what they mean for us; we cannot afford to listen to those who say they are done away with.
+As for the law and having knowledge of the Ten Commandments and understanding what they mean for us, we cannot afford to listen to those who say they are done away with.
+In Hosea chapter four, verse six, the Bible tells us that without knowledge, the people perish:

-My people are destroyed for lack of knowledge; because you have rejected knowledge, I reject you from being a priest to me.
+“My people are destroyed for lack of knowledge; because you have rejected knowledge, I reject you from being a priest to me.
 And since you have forgotten the law of your God, I also will forget your children.”

 The True Jew